The following payments shall be excluded as income for supplemental nutrition assistance program (SNAP):

 (v) Pub.
-L. No. 103-322, (09/1994) section 230202, amended section 1403 of the Crime Act of 1984 ( 42 U.S.C.
-10602 ) to provide in part that, "(e) Notwithstanding any other law, if the compensation paid by an eligible crime victim compensation program would cover costs that a federal program, or a federally financed state or local program, would otherwise pay, (i) such crime victim compensation program shall not pay that compensation; and (ii) the other program shall make its payments without regard to the existence of the crime victim compensation program."
-Based on this language, payments received under this program must be excluded from income for food assistance purposes.
+L. No. 103-322, ( 9/1994) section 230202, amended section 1403 of the Crime Act of 1984 ( 42 U.S.C.
+10602 ) to provide in part that, "(e) Notwithstanding any other law, when the compensation paid by an eligible crime victim compensation program would cover costs that a federal program, or a federally financed state or local program, would otherwise pay, (i) such crime victim compensation program shall not pay that compensation; and (ii) the other program shall make its payments without regard to the existence of the crime victim compensation program."
+Based on this language, payments received under this program shall be excluded from income for SNAP purposes.

-(b) If the military person was not part of the assistance group for food assistance purposes prior to the military person's deployment to a designated combat zone, this amount is the amount the absent military person actually made available to the assistance group prior to deployment to the designated combat zone.
+(b) When the service member was not part of the assistance group for SNAP purposes prior to the deployment to a designated combat zone, this amount is the amount the absent service member actually made available to the assistance group prior to deployment to the designated combat zone.

 (y) Disaster unemployment assistance provided under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, Pub.
 L. No. 100-707, (11/1988), to individuals unemployed as a result of a major disaster.

 (z) Filipino veterans equity compensation funds payments under the American Recovery and Reinvestment Act of 2009 ( 2/2009, Pub.
 L. No. 111-5 ) made to certain veterans, or surviving spouses of veterans, who served in the military of the government of the commonwealth of the Philippines during World War II.